AntonPicetti-IBM/drones-iot-visual-recognition/WildFires/wildfires-lab.md

 1. Click on **Train Model**.

-2. Wait a few minutes for the model to train on the images
+2. Wait a few minutes for the model to train on the images.

 ![Watson Studio screenshot](screenshots/WatsonStudio-VisualRecognitionModelTrain.png)